Key Use Cases

 from py3plex.core import multinet

-from py3plex.dsl import Q, execute_query
+from py3plex.dsl import execute_query

 # Build financial network with multiple relationship types